Animal Kingdom (film): Plot

 After his mother overdoses, 17-year-old Joshua "J" Cody asks his estranged grandmother, Janine "Smurf" Cody, for help, and she invites him to move in with her.
 Smurf is the affectionate matriarch of a Melbourne crime family that uses her home as a base.
 Her home is also being watched by cops who are looking for her oldest son, Andrew "Pope" Cody, who is in hiding.
 The volatile middle brother, Craig, deals drugs successfully enough to have bought the house for his mother.
-The youngest brother, Darren, follows the lead of his siblings, while family friend "Baz" leads the gang, which specializes in armed robbery.
+The youngest brother, Darren, follows the lead of his siblings, while family friend "Baz" leads the gang, which specialises in armed robbery.

+J is quickly exposed to the criminal underworld.
 Craig takes J along to meet with a crooked cop, from the drug squad, who tells Craig that renegade cops on the armed-robbery squad are on the lookout for all of them.
+At a traffic light, Craig is verbally abused by the passenger of a passing car.
+Craig passes J a handgun before pursuing.
+As the car stops, two men exit and begin to threaten Craig.
+J steps out and points the pistol at the two men, who flee as Craig looks on.
+J, exhilarated, passes the gun back to Craig who asks J if he enjoyed himself.

 Later, Baz goes to meet Pope at a shopping centre, where they discuss quitting crime and going straight.
 As Baz gets in his car to leave, police approach, falsely claim he has a gun, and shoot him dead.
 Angry and distraught, Pope and Craig want revenge and ask J to steal a Commodore and take it to Darren's place.
 The car is then parked after 2:00 am in the middle of the street as a lure.
 Two policemen are called to the scene, where they are ambushed and shot dead by Pope and Craig.
 The next day, Pope, Darren, and J are taken in for questioning, where J meets Detective Senior Sergeant Nathan Leckie, who also leads the armed-robbery squad.
 Leckie, one of the few non-corrupt police officers, recognises J's predicament and begins to lean on him.
 The three are later released from custody, and J returns with his girlfriend, Nicky, to her parents' home.